-This guide provides a strategy for searching U.S. patents to locate and evaluate relevant prior art (earlier patents and published patent applications).
+This step by step guide provides a strategy for searching U.S. patents to locate and evaluate relevant prior art (earlier patents and published patent applications).
 A comprehensive search would also include foreign patents and non-patent literature (newspapers, magazines, dissertations, conference proceedings, and websites).
 PTRC staff can provide training on how to locate these additional resources.

 Search Preparation and Documentation

 Plan on spending a few hours learning the search process and additional hours for searching and evaluating results.
 The length of time depends on the complexity of the invention.
 Careful recording of the search process, including the databases used, date and time of search, classes searched, and patent and application numbers retrieved, is an important part of effective searching.

 Begin by writing down a brief, accurate description of the invention.
 Avoid overly broad and generic terms such as "device," "process" and "system."
 Consider synonyms for the terms you initially select.
 Note important keywords and technical terms.
 Use the following questions to help identify keywords and concepts.